 Social media for artists and galleries

-Social media can be the perfect tool for marketing for art professionals as visual content already receives more recognition by users than any other style of content.
+Social media for artists can be the perfect tool to grow a brand, as visual content already receives more recognition from users than any other style of content.
 Not only that, creative networks allow artists a platform on which they can utilise their natural creativity to build awareness of their brand, grow their audience, and market featuring exhibitions.

 Human activity breeds value